 But there she was, Mrs. Molbey.
 Just worshipping and praising the Lord!
 So beautiful and free!
 Unencumbered by any burden regarding her youngest son’s life!
 She had learned many of life’s lessons.
 She knew that he was a child of God and that God would direct his path to reach Him or to find Him, again.
 She knew that no matter what happened in this life to her son, his security was in heaven.
 She had raised him from early childhood to know the Lord as his Savior.
 I was still learning life’s lessons…that I didn’t have to worry.
 And my Savior was in control.

-I thought to myself, years later, she must have had the mindset: “I have an appointment with the King of Kings, soon, perhaps very soon.
+I thought to myself, years later, she must have had the mindset: “I have an appointment with the King of Kings, soon, perhaps, very soon.
 My Lord has prepared Eternity for me -with Him.”
 Realizing that we have very little control over someone else’s choices is the first and most important thing we can learn from life’s lessons.
-If we have imparted the love and forgiveness of Jesus Christ to a person, even our children, we have done all we can.
+If we have imparted the love and forgiveness of Jesus Christ to that person, even our child, we have done all we can.
 The rest is up to them –and that is between the Father and the person with whom you spoke.

 My dad used to say: “The most important thing in this life, is reaching the other side (meaning heaven.)
 Living a life under the blood of Christ and walking daily with Him.